bokutotu/rust_9cc/README.md

 # RUST 9CC
-Toy C compiler written in RUST
+A Toy C compiler written in Rust